 I transferred some old photos and uploaded a few more.
 Then I received the following message on the screen:

 I was confused.
-My photo wasn't even close to a happy photo.
+My photo wasn't even close to being a happy photo.
 It was neutral, it was mellow, it was just...not happy.
-And there I saw the emoticon at the end of the message: colon & close parenthesis.
+And there I saw the emoticon at the end of the message: a colon is followed by a close parenthesis.

-SmugMug, a paid service with some powerful customization functions and a not-so-bad organizer itself, is giving me a hard time to get over its logo: A HAPPY FACE.
+SmugMug, a paid service with some powerful customization functions and a not-so-bad organizer itself, was giving me a hard time to get over its logo: A HAPPY FACE.

 I used to think that if there was anyone who wouldn't be irked by the overloaded happy faces, it'd be me.
-The thought lasted until I read an article (on a Chinese literature exam!) by Guoping Zhou, a critique on the mere pursuit of "simple happiness" 10 years ago on a Chinese literature exam.
+But thinking back, the thought might have been first challenged by a passage I read ten years ago (on a Chinese literature exam!).
+It was written by Guoping Zhou, who critiqued on the then-prevailing movement of the unanimous pursuit of "simple happiness.”

 Meanwhile, many academics were criticizing Yu's oversimplifying of the classics too.
 Among those voices, Zhou's critique of Yu, however, stayed more relevant to me.
 In his critique, he claimed that Yu's lectures were able to send some needed messages for the stressful Chinese society, and that her choice to interpret the classics in her own way was well justified.
-What was not cool, Zhou continued, was her hasty interpretation of the life of the mind (心灵生活) to be "the happiness of heart," which in many cases of her storytelling, called for the compliance of roadblocks that "makes you unhappy."
+What was “not cool,” Zhou continued, was her hasty interpretation of “the life of the mind” (心灵生活) as "the happiness of heart," which in many cases of her storytelling, called for the compliance with roadblocks that "make you unhappy."

-The core of either Analects, Plato, or the Bible, Zhou suggested, were world views, which all communicated unique and profound intensions.
-"To be happy," in contrast, was merely a mental state, or at the most a certain mental state that some world views would agree with at times.
-Profound world views, Zhou concluded, were not just about embracing happiness, but being involved with the greatest sympathy of mankind.
+The core of either Analects, Plato, or the Bible, Zhou suggested, was world views, which all communicated unique and profound intensions.
+"To be happy," in contrast, was merely a mental state, or “at the most a certain mental state that some world views would agree with at times.”
+Profound world views, Zhou concluded, were not just about embracing happiness, but engaging with the greatest sympathy of mankind.
 And in response to societal realities, the solution should never be self-detaching, but steadfast criticism.

 Then, I thought about Russel's three passions.